What Is Version Control?

 The most expensive asset you have is your product development team.
 You can't have them idled because they've lost access to the code.

-With the right version control system, you can have a replica of your enterprise repository –– your single source of truth –– operating in another location.
+With the right version control software, you can have a replica of your enterprise repository –– your single source of truth –– operating in another location.
 If something happens, you can immediately switch over to a replica of the master for uninterrupted availability.

 Using the right version control software — like Helix Core — helps your development team work simultaneously, automate tasks, track changes, and ensure high availability/disaster recovery.

-Get started with free version control.
+Get started with free version control software.
 Helix Core is always free for up to 5 users and 20 workspaces.